Carmel, Indiana: Carmel Arts & Design District

+The district includes the Museum of Miniature Houses.

 Carmel Farmers Market

 Founded in 1998, the Carmel Farmers Market is one of the largest in the state of Indiana, with over 60 vendors of Indiana-grown and/or produced edible products.
 The market, which is managed by an all-volunteer committee, is held each Saturday morning from mid-May through the first weekend of October on Center Green at the Palladium, the farmers market attracts over 60,000 people a year.